Legal Firm in Penang, Malaysia Specialized in Franchising Agreements & Intellectual Properties

 Franchising is a subset to Licensing.
 Franchising will usually comprise of standard operating system, distribution systems, marketing platforms, operation manual provided by the Franchisor and also include other IPs, commonly known by law person as a manual to success.
 In return, the franchisee pays an upfront fee, royalties, promotional funds and other fees if any stated in the Franchise Agreement.
 Franchise registration is mandatory process before someone can commence with a franchised business within Malaysia and Chung Chambers do provide advice and full range services in respect of franchise registration.

-In return, the Licensee will pay the Licensor one off fee and/ or monthly or annual royalties and/ or consideration in kind as part of the consideration for licensing arrangement.
+In return, the Licensee will pay the Licensor one-off fee and/ or monthly or annual royalties and/ or consideration in kind as part of the consideration for a licensing arrangement.
 Thus, be it Franchise Agreement and/ or Licensing Agreement is also advisable to be drafted in a way to customize for that very particular business model and arrangement and not otherwise.

 There are other differences when drafting a franchising agreement versus a licensing agreement.
 Some of the key terms and conditions that are considered in the area of setting up, control, support, exclusivity and competition can be very different.
 Get legal advice to clear your doubts and prevent time consuming mistakes when drafting a franchising agreement.